Photo by Ibeth Photography

 (Under 50 words)

-The Prize winner of the Anton Rubinstein International Competition, Dr. Yoon Lee, is a concert pianist, educator, and director, serving as a faculty member of SUNY Purchase College, the Heifetz International Music Institute, and staff pianist at The Juilliard School.
-Yoon is the co-Artistic Director of Noree Chamber Soloists.
+The Special Prize winner of the Anton G. Rubinstein International Piano Competition, Dr. Yoon Lee is a New York–based concert pianist and educator.
+Praised for her Beethoven by New York Concert Review, she performs internationally as a soloist and collaborative pianist and serves on faculty at the Heifetz International Music Institute and The Juilliard School.